paulinegilg/caradoc/docs/en/gdpr/definitions-around-data-processing.md

 Data is collected for a **well-defined** and **legitimate** purpose, and is not further processed in a way incompatible with this initial purpose.

-Examples: recruitment management, payroll management, customer management, satisfaction surveys, premises monitoring, communication campaigns, etc.
+Examples: recruitment management, payroll management, customer management, satisfaction surveys, communication campaigns, etc.

 Processing that differs from the initial objective cannot be carried out.